SCDNR Frequently Asked Questions

 A: Any person age 16 or older must possess a valid hunting or fishing license while hunting or fishing in South Carolina.

 Q: Is my child who is under age 16 required to have tags to hunt deer or turkey?

-A: YES, anyone who hunts for turkey or deer must have a set of tags no matter their age.
+A: YES, anyone who hunts for turkey or deer must have a set of tags no matter their age, except on designated youth days.
 Tags are available at each of the five regional SCDNR offices.
 See Directory South Carolina DNR for office locations.

 Q: Can I camp on WMA properties?